magneticio/forklift/README.md

 forklift list artifacts --kind artifact-kind --organization organization-name --environment environment-name
 ```

-Where kind is the kind of the artifact (breeds or workflow).
+Where kind is the kind of the artifact (breeds or workflows).
 Artifacts can also be deleted  with

 ```shell